Robert:

 Zambrano's website embodies the youthful zest here for using technology to

-both innovate and stimulate social activism.
+stimulate social activism.
 The center aggregates Twitter

 messages from citizens about everything from broken streetlights to